 “Two years of taking the piss out of Real Madrid supporters, two years of being overweight, just another Gareth Bale.

 “We are angry, we don’t understand him.
 He cannot stay at Real Madrid for another second.”

 🔥💣 "¡¡HAZARD NO puede SEGUIR ni un SEGUNDO MÁS en el R. MADRID!!" 💣🔥

 — El Chiringuito TV (@elchiringuitotv) May 5, 2021

-But he failed to step up to the mantle as Cristiano Ronaldo’s successor and fitness issues prevented Bale from making a regular impact in his latter years in the Spanish capital.
+But he failed to step up to the mantle as Cristiano Ronaldo’s successor and fitness issues have prevented Bale from making a regular impact at club in recent years.